 Pricing your items correctly is a tricky balancing act.
 A cheap price isn’t always the best option, since the product may generate a constant flow of sales without making any money.
 On the other hand, if the pricing is too high, customers will be less likely to purchase in your store.
 To balance this out, many retailers choose to create price groups.
-What exactly are price groups, and what are the tips to create efficient price group in retail?
+What exactly are price groups, and what are the tips to create an efficient tetail price group?
 In this blog, we will try to answer these questions.

 What is a price group in retail?